Skip to main content

 Email: hannah.crandell@ucf.edu

 Hannah Crandell is a PhD student in the Industrial and Organizational Psychology program at the University of Central Florida.
-Her research interests include occupational health and well-being, technology in the workplace, and vulnerable workers.
-Her thesis examines the role of fringe benefits in the recruitment of deskless workers.
+Her research focuses on employee well-being in relation to technology in the workplace, employee perks/benefits, and at-risk workers.

 Adam Jacobs (UCF TRT trainee) Industrial and Organizational Ph.D.
 Program, University of Central Florida